renepacchaux/gudeeds-responsive-mobile-app/README.md

 I work to break feature information down into digestible parts.

-Investigating features in similar class apps opens up an opportunity to add new capabilities.

--   Cart
--   Schedule
--   Sort

-<a id="orgbd9cc0e"></a>
+<a id="org6de3dd6"></a>

-### Zeroing in on trust
+### The work of gaining trust

+<a id="orgd0ad5fd"></a>

+### Challenge

+For favors, just the stress of asking is enough of a barrier to moving forward.

+<a id="org9d50e9c"></a>

+### Project Solution

+**Less Stressed**

+While she may be busy adding the first few tasks, the estimation is that at this particular moment she is less stressed out.

+Their offers of help go to Sabrina, where if she wants, she can approve or deny based on her original request, focusing on neighbors she deems appropriate.

-There is no clear way to get a social network started from scratch.
+clear way to get a social network started from scratch.

 **Trust themes**